Gateg79/AirBnB_clone/README.md

 ## Description

 This team project is part of alx Software Engineer program.
 It's the first step towards building a first full web application: an AirBnB clone.
-This first step consists of a custom command-line interface for data management,and the base classes for the storage of this data.
+This first step consists of a custom command-line interface for data management, and the base classes for the storage of this data.

 ## Tests